sueszli/fast-snek/README.md

      - we can write extension modules where the GIL is released and call them from python.

-     - pros:
-          - maximum performance: we can reach bare-metal level performance.
-     - cons:
-          - unsafe: we have to manage memory manually, which is error-prone.

 - mojo lang

      - https://docs.modular.com/mojo/stdlib/python/python.html